Is the Financial Literacy Movement Racist?

 In Favor of a Broader Approach Towards Financial Literacy

-But that doesn’t make financial education racist.
+However, none of the above makes financial education racist.
 It may argue for a broader approach.
 There should be more focus on when and how to open a bank account, how to find grants and raise money cheaply, how to save small amounts so that they add up, and how to weigh the cost of a loan versus the potential payback.
-Financial education should include instruction on networking; how to target, meet, and gain the confidence of people who can help your ambitions.
-It should include reviewing job skills that will be most in demand in the future and pay well.

-But these are about locking in compound returns for as long as possible for everyone, and encouraging families to contribute along the way – not about correcting an historic wrong with a lump sum at birth.
-That the race card is being played here, and now is a sign that the financial literacy movement is on the world’s radar.
+But these are about locking in compound returns for as long as possible for everyone, and encouraging families to contribute along the way — not about correcting a historic wrong with a lump sum at birth.
+That the race card is being played here, and now it’s a sign that the financial literacy movement is on the world’s radar.

 That’s good.
 The movement needs attention, and it has ample room to better serve all constituents.
 But massive federal handouts are a pipe dream.
 Getting smarter about money habits will always be your best hope for financial security, and financial education at school, at work, and in the community can only help that goal.